LaurenceJJones/multi-server-workshop-jan-2023/nginx/README.md

 ## Nginx config

 Here is the nginx configuration file used within the workshop.
-These files are made for a debian base system, if you intend to use on RPM you may need to change the **user** property before deploying.
+These files are made for a debian based system, if you intend to use on RPM you may need to change the **user** property before deploying.

 #### Tips and tricks